- Section I: The ring

 For each hand, a soft surgical bandage of a 5.08cm (2″) wide maximum, held in place by a surgeon’s adhesive tape of 305cm (10ft) maximum.

 Hand wrapping must be done in the dressing room.
-The commissioner, head official or WKN representative may present.
-Either of the fighters may witness the bandaging of his opponent’s hands.
+WKN representative, head official, and/or local sports regulating authority (Commission) may present.
+Either of the fighters may witness the bandaging of their opponent’s hands.

 6. Number of seconds and their appearance